hawaka6667-dev/Coding-Site2LLM/README.md

 ## Features

-- 🌐 Support for coding practice platforms such as Exercism, LeetCode, Codewars, HackerRank, Codeforces, AtCoder, and more
+- 🌐 Support for coding practice platforms such as Exercism, LeetCode, Codewars, CTF，HackerRank, AtCoder, NeetCode and more
 - 🎯 One-click send: `Alt+Q` or click the extension button
 - 🤖 Works with DeepSeek, ChatGPT, Claude, Gemini, and DeepAI